Giulia Tanno

 Giulia Tanno (born 5 May 1998) is a Swiss freestyle skier specializing in slopestyle and big air disciplines.
 She won a bronze medal in big air at Winter X Games XXI in Aspen.
+Having missed out on the Beijing Olympics in 2022, she finished 6th in the final of the Women's slopestyle at the Milan-Cortina games in 2026.